+Timing aspect.
 Besides, one of our main focal points is the impact of upgrade timing.
-This is a very crucial and practical issue in hybrid SDNs given that (i) new technology costs reduce rapidly [26], (ii) the out-of-phase life-cycles of the legacy devices render cost-prohibitive massive replacements, and (iii) the practical, technical and security limitations render impossible one-time upgrades.
-Prior works as those above or others, e.g., [27], do not focus on these aspects.
-On the contrary, few prior interesting works [18], [19] studied gradual upgrades, yet, they do not provide tight bounds, nor they analyze the impact of equipment cost reduction.
+This is a very crucial and practical issue in hybrid SDNs given that (i) new technology costs reduce rapidly [37], (ii) the out-of-phase life-cycles of the legacy devices render cost-prohibitive massive replacements, and (iii) the practical, technical and security limitations render impossible one-time upgrades.
+Prior works as those above do not focus on these aspects.
+On the contrary, few prior interesting works [20], [21] studied gradual upgrades, yet, they do not provide tight bounds, nor they analyze the impact of equipment cost reduction.
+Clearly, the necessary consideration of time dimension increases further the problem's complexity.
+To cope with this issue, we carefully employ state-of-the-art algorithms such as [12], which can provide good-guarantees even for large networks.

+Alternatives to hybrid SDN.
 Prior work also tries to achieve SDN-like flexible path enforcement with legacy networks.
-Fibbing [28] injects fake nodes and links into the underlying link state routing protocol to achieve some level of load balancing and TE, but its forwarding rule matching is limited to destination-based and its expressivity is thus confined to expressivity of IP routing.
+Fibbing [38] injects fake nodes and links into the underlying link state routing protocol to achieve some level of load balancing and TE, but its forwarding rule matching is limited to destination-based, and its expressivity is thus confined to the expressiveness of IP routing.
+Besides, with injected "lies", Fibbing could lead to debugging issues and incorrect operation.
+DEFO [40] leverages segment routing to control routing paths for carrier-grade traffic engineering but shares some similar limitations as in Fibbing.
+Besides, its constraint programming based middle-point selection largely focuses on static traffic matrices, while our proposed TE module can load balance dynamic traffic demands.

-VIII.
+IX.
 CONCLUSION

-In this paper, we studied the migration to SDN of highend cost ISP networks.
-To this end, we introduced a model of SDN upgrades general enough to capture different migration costs, as well as two plausible ISP objectives.
+In this paper, we studied the migration to SDN of high-end ISP core networks.
+To this end, we introduced a model of gradual SDN upgrades general enough to capture different ISP migration strategies, costs, and objectives.
 An ISP can apply our methodology to optimally decide which nodes to upgrade over a period that may span several years.
-Using two real-world network topologies and traffic matrices, we differentiated situations in which upgrades should be spread over many instead of one step, and explored the interplay between the different objectives.
+We focused on two popular objectives of ISPs, namely, (i) the maximization of the programmable traffic that traverses at least one of the SDN enabled nodes, and (ii) the maximization of the traffic engineering flexibility, i.e., the increase in the number of alternative paths available to flows achieved by SDN upgrades.
+For these two objectives we characterized the complexity of the problem and we proposed algorithms to achieve the optimal upgrading schedule.
+We also studied the dual problem of minimizing the cost of SDN upgrades to ensure specific performance goals.
+Using two real-world network topologies and traffic matrices, we differentiated situations in which upgrades should be spread over many instead of one step and explored the interplay between the different objectives.
+Our results showed that for the first two objectives, the performance of our algorithms showed up to 54% gains over state-of-the-art methods and for the dual problem our proposed algorithm achieved up to 2.5 times lower cost to ensure performance goals over state-of-the-art methods.